kralamoure/d1langdl/README.md

 # d1langdl

-`d1langdl` is a program for downloading Dofus 1 lang files.
+`d1langdl` is a program for downloading Dofus 1 lang files concurrently.

 ## Requirements